-Hops in France don’t have too much of a history yet.
+Hops in France don’t have too much of a history of recent cultivation yet.
 In 2014, Hop France by Comptoir Agricole began cultivating their homegrown hops in earnest.
 While France is best known for its Strisselspalt, their most recognized aroma hop in the US has been Barbe Rouge, which was released to the public in 2014.

 However, Hops France released Elixir in late 2018/2019 and is a robust and complex hop that offers unique aromas of cognac, leather, and tobacco that are backed by sweet citrus fruits as well as rose flowers.
 Elixir is said to be well suited for darker styles but can also be incorporated into fruit-forward styles like IPAs or even spicy saisons.

 Harlequin appears to have been released by Charles Faram in 2019 from what we can gather.
 Its seedling was first planted in 2015, and is a daughter of Godiva.
 This dual-purpose hop is listed as a substitute of Mosaic, and has strong passion fruit, peach, and pineapple aromas.

 Here is a video Charles Faram did that details their different varieties and the specific stages they are currently in.
 It is an interesting look into how farms progress hops from one stage to another as they prove more viable.